Conrad Vorstius: At Leiden

 In the context of the commencement of the Twelve Years' Truce in 1609, Vorstius published a treatise against Cardinal Bellarmine in 1610.
 Following the death of Arminius, which created a vacancy in the Theology chair at Leiden, in 1610 Vorstius accepted a calling to succeed him.
 He was "praised enthusiastically by indisputably orthodox divines at Heidelberg and Arnhem as worthy of the post".
 He was nominated for the chair by moderate members of the Remonstrant party who approved of his support for public freedom of opinion, "having defended the toleration of diverse opinions in his book against Bellarmine."
 It was hoped he would also be acceptable to some of the Contra-Remonstrants, on account of his orthodox background.
 His acceptance of the appointment, however, gave offence to the Count of Bentheim, and he made an Apology (a Declaration) to the university concerning his beliefs and practises.

 Vorstius was a very troubling kind of academic, who could challenge fundamental tenets of scholastic theology.
 He presented such arguments without endorsing them as points of belief, for example that the divine essence, if (considered as a body, in the broadest meaning of that term) it had extent and magnitude, could not also be infinite.
-Similarly (regarding Predestination), whereas future outcomes were conditional upon elective actions in the present, the Deity given to procurating human affairs must not also have full fore-knowledge of them: hence the divine will, though essential in itself, in its contingent or arbitrary operations might be mutable, and not uniform in its motions.
+Similarly (regarding Predestination), whereas future outcomes were conditional upon elective actions in the present, the Deity given to managing human affairs must not also have full fore-knowledge of them: hence the divine will, though essential in itself, in its contingent or arbitrary operations might be mutable, and not uniform in its motions.
 In 1610 he reprinted his Tractatus Theologicus de Deo, sive de Natura et Attributis Dei: Decem Disputationes, which had first seen the light in 1606, and was dedicated to Maurice, Landgrave of Hesse-Kassel.